MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/set-up-multi-tenant-org.md

 1. Copy the instructions for joining the multitenant org and email them to a global administrator in each of the orgs you invited.
 1. Select **Done**.

 The next step after each external tenant accepts the invitation to join the multitenant organization is to synchronize your users with the other tenants.
-For details, see [Synchronize users in multi-tenant orgs in Microsoft 365](sync-users-multi-tenant-orgs.md).
+For details, see [Synchronize users in multitenant orgs in Microsoft 365](sync-users-multi-tenant-orgs.md).

 ## Related topics